 Root Canal Treatment

-The way root canal therapy is performed today is vastly different than those done a few years ago, not to mention a decade ago.
+The way root canal treatment is performed today is vastly different than those done a few years ago, not to mention a decade ago.
 The potential level for quality care has dramatically increased.
 It is a thing of the past to do root canals in five to six appointments, or by “touch or feel” because we could not see.
 Root canals can be done painlessly, faster, and more accurately due to the new technology available.

 Non-surgical Root Canal Therapy